Google

 4. sympatric speciation - speciation occurs without physical separation

 Speciation in normal evolutionary theory is thought to occur by various modes, which have in common a small inbreeding population that develops within or geographically separated from its parent population.
-The geographical separation of the space colony from Earth would seem to create the perfect situation for speciation to occur.
-The prospects for speciation must surely be amplified if a geographically isolated group, such as in a space colony, is taken primarily from a given class of the parent population, rather than from a cross section of all genetic strata ("the founder effect.")
+The geographical separation of space colonies from Earth would seem to create fertile ground for speciation.
+And speciation must be more likely to occur if an isolated group, such as in a space colony, represents a genetically thin slice of the parent population, rather than a broad cross section (see also, "the founder effect.")
 The diagram above illustrates various modes of genetic separation that can lead to speciation.

-The prospective New World Order that haunts the imaginations of conspiracy theorists might not be of this world at all.
-The prospect of elite genes conspiring to escape Earth to form extraterrestrial societies has occurred to at least one conspiracy theorist (and probably countless science fiction writers).
-In the video below, Alex Jones concludes his assessment of the twentieth century's eugenics campaigns by raising the specter of an elite flight from Terra, involving immortal transhumanists.
-(For all his ingenuity in connecting seemingly unrelated dots, Jones fails to note that transhuman [or post-human] immortality in Heaven is also the central theme and promise of the Christian faith to which he subscribes.)
+The prospective New World Order that conspiracy theorists warn about might not be of this world.
+The prospect of elite genes conspiring to escape Earth to form extraterrestrial societies has occurred to at least one conspiracy theorist (and probably countless science fiction fans).
+In this video, conspiracy theorist Alex Jones concludes his assessment of the power elite's eugenics campaigns by raising the specter of an elite flight from Earth, involving immortal transhumanists.
+(For all his ingenuity in connecting the dots, Jones fails to note that transhuman [or post-human] immortality in Heaven is also the central theme and promise of the Christian faith to which he says he subscribes.)

-The proposed naturalness of the human social order implied by the science of sociobiology does not mean that cruelty and brutality from the ruling elite should be tolerated or rationalized in terms of "the natural order."
-The human capacity to step outside of the purely deterministic aspects of the physical world enables and entitles us to make demands of "the natural order," even if nature’s elasticity has its limits.
-An ethic of noblesse oblige seems a reasonable expectation to impose on privileged classes.
+The naturalness of human societies does not mean that cruelty from the ruling elite should be tolerated or rationalized in terms of a "natural order."
+Rather, an ethic of noblesse oblige seems a reasonable expectation to impose on privileged classes.
 Munificence needs to stand in opposition to social Darwinism and eugenics.
 Why shouldn’t the natural order's natural ethic be one of largesse, to keep the peace if nothing else?
-Popular revolutions might be the natural corrective for abuses of power.
+Popular revolutions might be the natural corrective to abuses of power.
+In this case, conspiracy theories could have value as a social safety valve, because they vent intrigues and frustrations that otherwise would fester.
+At the same time, the taboo against conspiracy theories mitigates against inspections of the status quo that might reveal systemic injustices.
+In so doing, the taboo stabilizes society.
+This is a knot.

 Then again, maybe it's time the naughty bits at the top of the pyramid were exposed, in their full anatomical correctness.
-Maybe it's time the body politic treated the citizenry to a socioeconomic Full Monty and leave nothing to the imagination.
-Then we might see where democracy ultimately can lead.
+Maybe it's time for the body politic to treat the citizenry to a sociopolitical Full Monty and leave nothing to the imagination.
+Nascent democratic ideals could seize the opportunity to re-assert themselves..

 Bush Clinton Kennedy Conspiracy